emilaxelsson/dino/README.md

 Semantic conveniences
 --------------------------------------------------------------------------------

-On the interpretation side, most Dino constructs provide default implementations for applicative functors, making it easy to derive interpretations for custom applicative functors.
+On the interpretation side, most Dino constructs provide default implementations for monads (many just requiring `Applicative`), making it easy to derive interpretations for custom monads.
 There is also special support for intensional analysis of higher-order constructs (i.e. constructs that introduce local variables).

 ### Standard interpretation with special cases